saurabh1088/notes/iOS/Persistence/CoreData.md

 we have a lot of saved images, we don’t want them to get loaded every time we open the app, but only when it’s time to show/use them.
 This way, we’ll avoid any performance issues.

+## Working with Core Data

+### Creating a Data Model File (.xcdatamodeld)

+Select Core Data checkbox while creating a new project in Xcode, or if project is already created then one needs to add a new file of type Data Model from Core Data section.
+In both the cases one sees a file with extension *.xcdatamodeld* added to project.

+### Setting up Core Data stack

+Core Data stack refers to set of objects which work together in Core Data framework to manage and persist the app’s objects.
+Following all form the core data stack

+- Persistent container (NSPersistentContainer)
+- Model (NSManagedObjectModel)
+- Context (NSManagedObjectContext)
+- Store coordinator (NSPersistentStoreCoordinator)

 ## TODOs